madnight/ndjson-to-json/README.md

 http://ndjson.org

 # Installation
-npm install -g ndjson-to-json
+`npm install -g ndjson-to-json`

 # Usage
+`ndjson-to-json file.json`

+Or use with npx without installing it on beforehand:
-ndjson-to-json file.json
+`npx ndjson-to-json file.json`

 # Example
 Github Licenses downloaded from Google BigQuery in NDJSON format